You are here: How Canada Performs > International Rankings > Environment > Use of Forest Resources

 Forest harvests steadily increased from the 1950s to 2005, but have decreased since then.
-In 2010, just over 687 million hectares were harvested in Canada.3
+In 2010, just over 687 thousand hectares were harvested in Canada.3

 But Canada continues to harvest its unique and biologically diverse old-growth forests, an issue of contention.

 In Canada, 93 per cent of the forest area harvested is clear-cut, making clear-cutting the most common harvesting method.
 Clear-cutting removes most of the trees from an area, while leaving patches of trees and buffers intact.
 In comparison, the selection system removes single trees or small groups for timber at relatively short intervals to protect the quality and value of the entire forest area.4